jmbtutor/command-line-talk-2018-07/command-line-talk.md

 ## Viewing files without an editor

+If the file is short, you can use `cat` to print the contents of the file to stdout.
+This is a bit of a misuse of the command since its purpose is to concatenate files, but it's a convenient side effect.

+    cat shortfile

+If you only want to see the first few lines or the last few lines, you can use the `head` and `tail` commands.
+The default is 10 lines, but that can be changed by passing the `-n` flag with a number.

+    head /usr/share/dict/words
+    tail /usr/share/dict/words

-To view text files in a terminal, the preferred way is to use a pager.
+The preferred way to properly view a file is to use a pager.
 The pager included with most Unix-like systems is `less`.

 You can pass the file as an argument to `less` to view the file.
 For